apache/arrow-site/_posts/2025-10-23-rust-parquet-metadata.md

 {% endcomment %}
 -->

-*Editor’s Note: While [Apache Arrow] and [Apache Parquet] are separate projects, this post is on the Arrow site because the Arrow [arrow-rs] repository hosts the development of the [parquet] Rust crate, a widely used and high-performance Parquet implementation.*
+*Editor’s Note: While [Apache Arrow] and [Apache Parquet] are separate projects, the Arrow [arrow-rs] repository hosts the development of the [parquet] Rust crate, a widely used and high-performance Parquet implementation.*

 ## Summary

-Version `57.0.0` of the [parquet] Rust crate decodes metadata roughly three times faster than previous versions thanks to a new custom [Apache Thrift] parser.
+Version [57.0.0] of the [parquet] Rust crate decodes metadata more than three times faster than previous versions thanks to a new custom [Apache Thrift] parser.
 The new parser is both faster in all cases and enables further performance improvements not possible with generated parsers, such as skipping unnecessary fields and selective parsing.